arsy786/spring-security-tutorials/README.md

 - generateAccessToken() method creates a JSON Web Token with the following details:
 Subject is combination of the user’s ID and email, separated by a comma.
-Issuer name is DevArsalaan
+Issuer name is DevArsalaan.
-The token is issued at the current date and time
+The token is issued at the current date and time.
-The token should expire after 24 hours
+The token should expire after 24 hours.
 The token is signed using a secret key, which you can specify in the application.properties file or from system environment variable.
 And the signature algorithm is HMAC using SHA-512.
 - validateAccessToken(): used to verify a given JWT.
 It returns true if the JWT is verified, or false otherwise.
 - getSubject(): gets the value of the subject field of a given token.
 The subject contains User ID and email, which will be used to recreate a User object.